zencart/zencart/README.md

  * MySQL 5.7.8+ or MariaDB 10.2.7+
  * Apache 2.2 and 2.4

-Refer to docs site for [compatibility requirements of other versions](https://docs.zen-cart.com/user/first_steps/server_requirements/)
+Refer to [compatibility requirements of other versions](https://docs.zen-cart.com/user/first_steps/server_requirements/) for additional details.

 Installation